johnedstone/gphotos-upload/README.md

                         Any uploaded photos will be added to this album.
-  --log log_file        Name of output file for log messages --dry-run             Prints photo file list and exits --recurse {none,once,all}
+  --log log_file        Name of output file for log messages --dry-run             Prints photo file list and exits --dry-run-plus        Prints photo file list and checks to see if files
+                        would be updated, so --min adjustments can be made --recurse {none,once,all}
                         Default: once
   -e [exclude [exclude ...]], --exclude [exclude [exclude ...]]